Fri - Sun: 11.00 - 19.00

 Città Alta, Bergamo

-Not far from the heart of the Upper Town, go through Piazza Mercato del Fieno to discover a remarkable example of medieval monastic architecture rich in hidden treasures: the cloister of the arches, the cloister of the well and the chapter house reveal the long history of this building with their cycles of frescoes made between the 14th and 17th centuries.
+Not far from the heart of the Upper Town, go through Piazza Mercato del Fieno to discover a remarkable example of medieval monastic architecture rich in hidden treasures: the cloister of the arches, the cloister of the well and the chapter hall reveal the long history of this building with their cycles of frescoes made between the 14th and 17th centuries.

 The panoramic terrace offers an unforgettable view: the intersection of the two valleys, Brembana and Seriana.

 Today home to the offices, archives and library of the Museo delle storie di Bergamo, the convent hosts the Sestini Museum of Photography.